helloSystem/docs/developer/boot.md

 The boot process is the regular FreeBSD boot process.

-## Graphical desktop boot start process
+## Graphical desktop start process

 1. The system is configured in `/etc/rc.conf` to start the `slim` login manager.
 This also results in Xorg being started
 1. `slim` is configured in `/usr/local/etc/slim.conf` to start `start-hello` once the user has logged in, or if autologin has occured